xtiansimon/gig_freelancer_for_wp/README.md

     $ cd /home/mydomain/public_html/fooproject/
     $ git init --bare fooproject.git

-(NOTE.
-This is how I like manage directories on my webserver.
+*NOTE.
+This is how I like to setup directories on my webserver.
 Your structure will likely be different.
-The important feature is to locate the central repository in a directory where the freelancer does not have permissions to access via ftp.)
+The important feature is to locate the central repository in a directory where the freelancer does not have permissions to access via ftp.*

 ## Create git project repo in existing WordPress install directory
 Change directory to the production (or testing/dev) directory: